ircv3/ircv3-specifications/extensions/message-ids.md

 ## Motivation

 Communication on IRC has historically been limited to a flat structure of sequential messages without unique identifiers shared across clients.
-As a result, the protocol lacks an ability to establish relationships between messages and other entities.
+As a result, the protocol lacks the ability to establish relationships between messages and other entities.
 This places limits on client-side enhancements such as reply tracking, message editing, rating or sending other forms of message annotation.

 The message ID tag is a way for servers to enable these enhancements.